 - Pulling on Lead

 It’s important to remember that dogs do not perform any behaviour with the intention to frustrate and annoy us.
 ‘Dogs are simply being dogs’ and need us to guide them correctly and teach them what is acceptable behaviour in our households and communities.

-We are here to support you while you assist your dog as they learn what is considered acceptable behaviour in human terms.
-When dogs are shown what is expected from them using a simplified and kind approach, with added structure and routine, they become less frustrated and impulsive and much more comfortable in their surrounds and within their family unit.
+With our dog behaviour training program in Melbourne, we are here to support you while you assist your dog as they learn what is considered acceptable behaviour in human terms.
+When dogs are shown what is expected from them using a simplified and kind approach, with added behavioural training structure and routine, they become less frustrated and impulsive and much more comfortable in their surrounds and within their family unit.